+1

+2

+3

+4

+5

+6

+7

+8 UNITED STATES DISTRICT COURT

+9 EASTERN DISTRICT OF CALIFORNIA

+10

+11 COURTNEY COOPER, No. 1:16-cv-00898-AWI-SKO HC

+12 Petitioner, FINDINGS AND RECOMMENDATION THAT COURT DISMISS PETITION FOR

+13 v.
+LACK OF JURISDICTION

+14 JOHN SUTTON, Warden,

+15 Respondent.
+(Doc.
+11)

+16 Patitionar Courtney Cooper is a state prisoner proceeding the so with a potition for writ of

+17 Petitioner Courtney Cooper is a state prisoner proceeding pro se with a petition for writ of

+18 habeas corpus pursuant to 28 U.S.C. § 2254.
+Petitioner contends that his due process rights were

+19 violated when he was denied certain evidence and denied the opportunity to introduce certain

-1 2 3 4 5 6 7 8 UNITED STATES DISTRICT COURT 9 EASTERN DISTRICT OF CALIFORNIA 10 11 SHANNON RILEY, No. 1:15-cv-01836-LJO-SKO HC 12 Petitioner.
-FINDINGS AND RECOMMENDATION THAT COURT DISMISS PETITION FOR 13 LACK OF JURISDICTION v.
-14 DANIEL PARAMO, Warden, R.J.
-Donovan Correctional Facility, 15 (Docs.
-19 and 21) Respondent.
-16 17 Petitioner Shannon Riley is a state prisoner proceeding pro se with a petition for writ of 18 habeas corpus pursuant to 28 U.S.C. § 2254.
-Petitioner contends that his due process rights were 19 violated in prison disciplinary proceedings that found him guilty of fighting.
-Respondent Daniel 20 Paramo, Warden of the R.J.
-Donovan Correctional Facility, moves to dismiss the petition, 21 contending that because Petitioner's claims do not challenge the fact of duration of his physical 22 23 imprisonment, they are not cognizable in a habeas proceeding.
-The undersigned agrees that the 24 petition does not concern the "core of habeas" and recommends that the Court dismiss the petition 25 for lack of federal habeas jurisdiction.
-26 /// 27 /// 28
+20 evidence in a prison disciplinary hearing.
+Respondent John Sutton, Warden of Wasco State

+21 Prison, moves to dismiss the petition, contending that because Petitioner's claims do not challenge the fact of duration of his physical imprisonment, they are not cognizable in a habeas proceeding.
+The undersigned agrees that the petition does not concern the "core of habeas" and

+22

+23

+24 recommends that the Court dismiss the petition for lack of federal habeas jurisdiction.

+25

+26 ///

+27 ///

+28